abhikbijlwan/robot_vision_tracking/README.md

 3. Ensure that you have downloaded the correct checkpoints given in the github link above

-4. Include path of the video and run your model.
+4. Esnure that the main.py file is included in the Sam2 folder so it can access the smaller sam2 folder containing the models.
+Include video path in main.py

 Note: Currently having problems running on Apple M-Series chip.
 Requires CUDA enabled